1 - Customize your shell

 As an example, let’s create a simple demo environment, environment.yml in our local machine,

-name: __apptainer-env__
+name: apptainer

 channels: